lukamiletic95/papers/Push pull push HEAP PSS.md

 Each of the three parts will be explained in further text.

 This solution is based on building a dynamic, unstructured overlay across the network of nodes.
 Each node will change its peer subset dynamically, and gossip a client's transaction only to nodes in that peer subset.
-That number will be denoted as node's ***fanout*** - *f*.
+The size of that peer subset will be denoted as node's ***fanout*** - *f*.

 #### 1. Push-pull-push gossiping